One of my mentors, Warren Buffett, has a great quote:

 Here’s something that will probably surprise you…

-More than 99% of the investments out there are actually rubbish.
+More than 99% of the stocks available out there actually aren’t financially strong companies.
 So it’s more about zoning on the 0.5% or 1% that actually make the cut and just focusing your attention on that.

-That’s why my Max Protection Stock Checklist is so important.
-If you follow the 4 simple steps inside your copy of the checklist guide, you’ll remove about 98-99% of stocks out there that don’t fulfil our financial criteria so you can focus on the 1% of stocks that have the potential to provide strong, SAFE returns.
+That’s why our Stock Checklist is so important.
+If you follow the 4 steps inside your copy of the checklist guide, you’ll remove about 98-99% of stocks out there that don’t fulfil our financial criteria so you can focus on the 1-2% of stocks that have the potential to provide healthy returns over time.

-Once you’ve weeded out 99% of the rubbish, you’ll be able to choose only the best stocks to invest in.
+Once you’ve weeded out 99% of what I call “lemon” companies, you’ll be able to choose only the financially strongest stocks to invest in.